Indian Prime Minister Modi’s mother passes away at 100

 She was admitted at Ahmedabad’s UN Mehta Hospital

-Indian Prime Minister Narendra Modi’s mother, Heeraben Modi, passed away on Friday morning, two days after she was admitted at a hospital in western Gujarat state.
+Indian Prime Minister Narendra Modi’s mother, Heeraben Modi, passed away on Friday morning, two days after she was admitted to a hospital in the western Gujarat state.
 She was 100 years old.

-She was admitted at Ahmedabad’s UN Mehta Hospital.
+She was admitted to Ahmedabad’s UN Mehta Hospital.
 The prime minister shared the news on Twitter, saying, “A glorious century rests at the feet of God.”

 Sharing her picture, Modi tweeted, “In Maa I have always felt that trinity, which contains the journey of an ascetic, the symbol of a selfless Karmayogi and a life committed to values.”